 You may cancel an instalment sale contract without having to pay any fees within 2 days following that on which you and the merchant are in possession of a duplicate of the contract.
 You must:

 - give the item back to the merchant, if you have already received it; and

 - notify the merchant of the contract cancellation in writing, if you have not received the item.

 This 2-day deadline does not apply if the instalment sale contract is for a road vehicle that has been delivered to you.

-Moreover, the cancellation deadline is 10 days for a “high-cost” contract (a contract with an annual credit rate of more than 22%).
+Moreover, the cancellation deadline is 10 days for a “high-cost” contract (a contract with an annual credit rate that exceeds the Bank of Canada's Bank Rate by 22 percentage points).
 Refer to the page on cancelling a high-cost credit contract for more details.

 It is important to know that, if you cancel your contract within the prescribed deadline, the merchant is not allowed to file a bad report in your credit file.